jonathanhefner/rails/guides/source/active_record_querying.md

 Unlike `select`, `pluck` directly converts a database result into a Ruby `Array`, without constructing `ActiveRecord` objects.
-This can mean better performance for a large or often-running query.
+This can mean better performance for a large or frequently-run query.
 However, any model method overrides will not be available.
 For example:

 ```ruby